JustinLove/flow-dj/notes.md

 consensual has persistent mods

-- player feedback?
-- config?
 - profiles?
   - what happens with no data?
   - multiple players?
 - more selection factors ?
 - actual score reaction ?
+- player feedback?
+- More config?

 ## Solved